DamoM73/turtle_vid_tute/lesson_2.md

 What happens if we remove the indentation?

 Change your code by adding `print("Come in and sit down")` to the end.
-Make sure you remove the indentation, so you code looks like the code below:
+Make sure you remove the indentation, so you code looks like the code below.

 ``` python
 # our iteration program